SF-Housing-Visualization/mids-sf-housing-visualization/app/content/introductory-hook.md

 While few would dispute the San Francisco Bay Area has a high cost of living, it isn’t always clear what information is based on facts, and what is based on the latest coffee shop gossip.

-Here's your change to prove them wrong.
+Here's your chance to prove them wrong.
 Or right.
 Or just wow them with data.